adityawiryaa/BackEndClashOfVillages-Game/APIDocumentation.md

     soldierattack : <sendsoldier>
   }
 ```

 Notes:

 - Soldiers on send, both successful and failed attacks will disappear.

-# other feature :
+# Other feature :

 - Townhall just can accommodate 1000 golds, 1000 foods dan 500 soldiers.

 - User just can create maximal 30 barracks.

 - Users with the number of soldiers on Townhall below 50 cannot be attacked.